KonjikiNoYami1991/TnA/README.md

     - Pixel format: yuv420p
 - AUDIO CODEC
   - Lossy case
-    - Copied if audio source is the same as destination, otherwise AAC-LC, 1 to 6 channels
+    - Copied if audio source is one among allowed formats, otherwise AAC-LC, 1 to 6 channels
   - Lossless case
-    - Re-encoded to ALAC to avoid quality loss
+    - Re-encoded to ALAC to avoid quality loss or copied if already ALAC.
 #### - Remux MKV
 - copied all streams and metadata from source to destination file
 #### - Streaming HTML5 H.264